 - Measure the distance from the line at the heel (C) to point D.

-- The measurement (e.g. 16.5cm) corresponds to the front edge of the pad when installed.
-Mark the measurement with a line in the shoe or on the sole and install the pad against the line as shown in picture 3.
+- The measurement (e.g. 16.5cm) corresponds to the front edge of the pad when installing.
+Mark the measurement with a line in the shoe or on the sole and install the pad against the line according to picture 3.